-Many people have heard of the drug, but not everyone knows what Narcan is.
-Evizo (naloxone) is a medication designed to reverse the effects of an opiate overdose when it is administered in a timely manner.
-The naloxone drug class is opioid antagonists.
+Many people have heard of the drug, but not everyone knows what Naloxone is.
+It is a medication that helps to reverse the effects of an opiate overdose when it is administered in a timely manner.
+The drug class is opioid antagonists.

 - Sodium chloride (in injections and nasal spray)